Samy-33/Ozone/README.md

-## Ozone
+# Ozone
-Ozone is the OnlineJudge for **PDPM Indian Institute of Information Technology, Design and Manufacturing Jabalpur** being developed in python3.6 and using django webframework version 1.11
+Ozone is the OnlineJudge for **PDPM Indian Institute of Information Technology, Design and Manufacturing, Jabalpur** being developed in python3.6 and using django webframework version 1.11.3

 ## Requirements
-Python3.6
-Django==1.11
+Python 3.6+
+Django==1.11.3+
-And additional requirements are in *requirments.txt*
+And additional requirements are in *requirements.txt*

 ## How to run it?

-Create a folder tmp/problems/ in root directory of the project.
+  * Create a folder tmp/problems/ in root directory of the project.
-I have not added the database.
-So *makemigrations* and *migrate* the database.
-Create a *superuser* and login using the credentials.
+  * `$ python manage.py makemigrations`
+  * `$ python manage.py migrate`
+  * `$ python manage.py createsuperuser`
+  * Login using the credentials of superuser

 Or you can just register and to activate your account,
 I have left a print statement, so it prints out activation code in terminal when a user registers.
 So find it there.

 ## Work to be done